-Back to the contest of the story: in First Century Judea, tax collectors were traitors and sell-outs.
+Back to the story: in First Century Judea, tax collectors were traitors and sell-outs.
 They were Hebrews who collected taxes for the Romans and used the authority of the Roman occupiers of the Hebrew Promised Land to accumulate wealth for themselves.
 They were hated by good Jews.
 They were outsiders in their own community.

 When Jesus heard the Pharisees challenge the disciples to explain why Jesus was associating with “such people”, Jesus famously responded: